Dispute Case for Amicable Settlement Services in Dubai

 04

-Attend the RDC conciliation session remotely and receive the signed agreement online, approved by a supervising judge, and issued online.
+Attend the remote conciliation session conducted by the RDC, and receive the approved settlement agreement—endorsed by a supervising judge and issued electronically.

 Visit EGSH for VIP Service Without Queues